HenrikSamuelsson/embedding-sensors-and-motors-specialization/course-1-sensor-and-sensor-cicuit-design/week-1-quiz.md

 *(Select all that apply)*

 ☐ It is more accurate than the NTC thermistors.
-☐It can measure higher temperatures than the NTC thermistor.
+☐ It can measure higher temperatures than the NTC thermistor.
 ☐ Its curve of temperature vs. voltage is more linear, and can be used without complex calibration.
 ☐ It can measure lower temperatures than the NTC thermistor.